Office of Federal Contract Compliance Programs (OFCCP)

 (City, State Zip)

 Dear (Mr. or Ms. Name of Contact Person):

-(Name of Contractor) is an equal opportunity and affirmative action employer that does not discriminate in employment and ensures equal employment opportunity for all persons regardless of their race, color, religion, sex, national origin, or status as a qualified individual with a disability or Vietnam era or other protected veteran.
+(Name of Contractor) is an equal opportunity and affirmative action employer that does not discriminate in employment and ensures equal employment opportunity for all persons regardless of their race, color, religion, sex, sexual orientation, gender identity, national origin, or status as a qualified individual with a disability or Vietnam era or other protected veteran.
 (Name of Contractor)'s policy applies to all terms and conditions of employment.
 To achieve our goal of equal opportunity, we maintain an affirmative action program through which we take good faith efforts to recruit, hire and advance in employment qualified minorities, women, persons with disabilities, Vietnam era veterans, and other protected veterans.
-We would appreciate the Mexican American Community Services Agency's assistance in (Name of Contractor) efforts to achieve its affirmative action and equal opportunity goals.
+We would appreciate the Mexican American Community Services Agency’s assistance in (Name of Contractor) efforts to achieve its affirmative action and equal opportunity goals.